Let’s write hundreds of letters to the Environment Minister

 - Expedite the review and/or allow public scrutiny of details of its progress.

-In the context of a destructive fire season having already started, the main message for the Government needs to be to stop pouring fuel on the fire.
+In the context of a summer of climate-fuelled storms, floods and fires, the main message for the Government needs to be to stop pouring fuel on the fire.

 Please send letters to: